opauloh/react-performance/README.md

 // This will print the name of the function in the Dev tools, but does not looks nice
 ```

-**React.memo** accepts a second argument which is a custom compare function that
+- **React.memo** accepts a second argument which is a custom compare function
-allows us to compare the props and return true if rendering the component again
+  that allows us to compare the props and return true if rendering the component
-is unnecessary and false if it is necessary.
+  again is unnecessary and false if it is necessary.

+- If it returns `true`, it won't rerender, if returns `false` it will

+> Without the first argument, the default behaviour of `React.memo` is to
+> compare each previous prop againts the next prop

 I.e: